 Every prayer starts with a Takbiratul-Ihram, after which we leave all of our worldly matters and give our undivided attention to the prayer.

-Upon giving the Takbir, there is a supplication which we make before reciting the obligatory Surah Al-Fatihah.
+Upon giving the Takbir, we make a supplication before reciting the obligatory Surah Al-Fatihah.
 This prayer is referred to as Dua Iftitah (the opening supplication).

 Dua Iftitah is an encouraged act that falls under the category of Sunnah Hay’ah.
-Which means that if a person were to miss this supplication, it does not nullify the prayer nor does he/she need to compensate it by performing the Sujud sahwi before ending the prayer.
+This means that if a person were to miss this supplication, it does not nullify the prayer, and he/she does not need to compensate it by performing the sujud sahwi before ending the prayer.

-Dua Iftitah can be recited in any prayers, obligatory (fardhu) or non-obligatory (sunnah), and whether we are praying individually or in congregation.
+Dua Iftitah can be recited in any prayer, obligatory (fardhu) or non-obligatory (sunnah), whether we are praying individually or in a congregation.
 The only exception is in the Jenazah prayer, where the Dua Iftitah is not sought to be read.

 Dua Iftitiah is recited after the Takbiratul-Ihram during the first rakaat.